CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong description that clearly articulates a unique, specific workflow involving multi-agent planning councils with anonymization and merging.
-It includes both 'what' and 'when' clauses with explicit triggers.
-The main weakness is that trigger terms lean toward specialized jargon that users may not naturally use when requesting this capability.
+This is a strong description that clearly articulates a unique, specific capability with explicit trigger guidance.
+It covers both what the skill does and when to use it, and its niche is distinctive enough to avoid conflicts.
+The main weakness is that trigger terms lean toward technical jargon that users may not naturally use when requesting this kind of workflow.

 DimensionReasoningScore